What Are Psilocybin Mushrooms?

 Can You Get Addicted to Mushrooms?

 Between 2009 and 2015, a national survey on drug use and health revealed that approximately 8.5% of people had taken Psilocybin at least once in their lifetime.
 However, addiction to these mushrooms remains low and the compound is not considered naturally addictive.
-Moreover, no withdrawal symptoms are currently associated with the substance.
-Still, because the drug interacts with the serotonin system in the brain (responsible for mood and feelings like happiness and satisfaction), some people may become dependent on its effects.
+Moreover, no physical withdrawal symptoms are currently associated with the substance.
+Still, because the drug interacts with the Mesolimbic Dopamine pathways in the brain (responsible for mood and feelings like happiness and satisfaction), some people may become dependent on its effects.

 If taken regularly, a person can build a tolerance to the effects of Psilocybin as well as develop a cross-tolerance to other hallucinogens (such as LSD, DMT, mescaline, et cetera).
 After using these drugs continually for several days, a person may go through psychological withdrawals and have trouble adjusting back to reality.
 Hallucinogen detox may be required for these individuals.